-On arrival, we found a wedding reception in progress and decided the festivities did not need to be disturbed by mainlanders in search of their overnight accommodation.
+On arrival, we found a wedding reception in progress.
+We decided the festivities did not need to be disturbed by mainlanders in search of their overnight accommodation.

-A phone call was all that was needed to catch up with the proprietor, locate the accommodation and arrange for dinner and a bottle of wine.
+A phone call was all we needed to catch up with the proprietor, locate the accommodation and arrange for dinner and a bottle of wine.

-Dinner was a steak dish and a seafood platter, both part of wedding catering arrangements, and the request for a bottle of something red resulted in a Yalumba Y Series Merlot at a standard markup rather than the bottle of expensive and extravagantly marked-up wine a less considerate operator might have chosen.
+Dinner was a steak dish and a seafood platter, both part of wedding catering arrangements.
+The request for a bottle of something red resulted in a Yalumba Y Series Merlot at a standard mark-up.
+A less considerate operator might have sent us a bottle of something more expensive, with a more extravagant mark-up.

-The accommodation in a cottage that dates back well into the century before last was comfortable and delivered a good night's sleep completely undisturbed by revelry occurring across the paddock.
+The accommodation in a cottage that dates back well into the century before last was comfortable.
+It delivered a good night's sleep utterly undisturbed by revelry occurring across the paddock.